 ADS-B – Aircraft collision avoidance system

 Automatic Dependent Surveillance-Broadcast is a primary technology supporting the FAA’s Next Generation Air Transportation System which shifts aircraft separation and air traffic control from ground-based radar to satellite-derived positions.
 ADS-B broadcasts an aircraft’s enhanced GPS position to the ground, where it is displayed to air traffic controllers.
 It’s also transmitted to aircraft with ADS-B receivers, either directly or relayed by ground stations, increasing the pilot’s situational awareness.

-The PVARC ADS-B receiver is located at Sulphur Mountain at 2,200 feet.
+The PVARC ADS-B receivers are located at Sulphur Mountain at 2,200 feet and Chatsworth Peak at 2,300 feet.
 Additional PVARC receivers are scheduled.

 In corporation with the Santa Barbara Amateur Radio Club, the PVARC and the SBARC ADS-B receivers are a common shared resource.